 There are two Main Lane Plaza (MLP) facilities on the DNT.

-At MLP 3, located near Parker Road, there were stains on the ceiling tiles indicating a roof or mechanical leak as noted in Figure 12.
+At MLP 3, located near Parker Road, there were pavement paint that was faded as illustrated in Figure 12 and stains on the ceiling tiles indicating a roof or mechanical leak.